MelinaMoraiti/MelinaMoraiti/README.md

 ## 👋 Hi there
 - 👀 **I’m interested in:** Software Engineering/Architecture, Cloud Computing, Distributed Systems and HPC.
-- 🌱 **I’m currently learning:** all about Next.js in order to develop the IEEE UniWA Student Branch website.
+- 🌱 **I’m currently learning:** all about Next.js in order to develop the IEEE UniWA Student Branch website (https://ieeesb.uniwa.gr).
 - 😄 **Pronouns:** She/Her

 ### Gained experience with: